How to Improve Business Writing Skills

 Here is a sound rule: Use small, old words where you can.
 If a long word says just what you want to say, do not fear to use it.
 But know that our tongue is rich in crisp, brisk, swift, short words.
 Make them the spine and the heart of what you speak and write.
 Short words are like fast friends.
 They will not let you down.

-- Read good writing.
+Read good writing.
 Read anything that interests you that is written well - novels, newspapers, good blogs, short stories, or essays.
 This helps you develop skills needed for good writing.
-If you want to hone clarity, read anything by Theodore White or the short stories of Andre DuBus.
+If you want to hone clarity, read anything by Theodore White or the short stories by Andre DuBus.

 If tackling all of this on your own is too much, contact us for information about business writing courses.
 We’re here to help.